There are a variety of reasons that a cop might pull you over – speeding, reckless driving, or broken brake lights are just a few.

 Not sure how to behave when a law enforcement officer pulls you over?

 Then you’re in the right place.
+More than 50,000 people in the United States get pulled over every single day.
 Read on to find out exactly what you should do if you get pulled over by law enforcement.

 1. Pull Over Safely

 If the police car signals for you to pull over then you should do this safely as soon as possible.

 Not all police cars are easy to identify.
 But if an unmarked police car starts flashing its police lights then you should take this as a signal to pull over.

 Use your signals to let them know you are going to do this but do not put your arms out of the car to signal to them.
 You should also avoid making any sudden or erratic moves, such as speeding up or pulling into the left lane.
 This could make it look like you’re trying to drive away.

 There are around 68,000 police chases each year in the USA and you should avoid one of these at all costs.
 A chase could at the very least end in a more severe penalty.
 But a large number of them also result in fatalities, both for those involved and for innocent bystanders.

 Once you’ve pulled over, turn off your engine, open your window, and put your hands on the steering wheel.
 This shows any officers that it is safe to approach your car.